KevinRSX/research-papers-categorized/QUIC/quic-notes.md

     - Safe and scalable technique that enables the on-demand exchange of protocol plugins over QUIC connections
     - Prototype pquic which add to picoquic a virtual machine that allows executing the bytecode of protocol plugins in a platform independent manner while monitoring their behaviour
     - Several example plugins to demonstrate the benefits of PQUIC

+## Local Plugin Insertion

+A PQUIC implementation can be extended by dynamically loading one or more protocol plugins.

+- A PQUIC implementation provides an API to protocol plugins.
+These functions are called *protocol operations*
+- On-the-fly protocol plugin insertion
+  - plugin = pluglet + manifest
+- Isolation between connections and between plugins

+### Pluglet Runtime Environment (PRE)

+Requirements:

+- Plugins should run regardless of the underlying hardware and OS
+- Environment should keep each pluglet under control

+Relaxed version of eBPF with additional verification:

+- Check simple properties of bytecode
+- Monitor the correct operation of pluglets by injecting specific instructions when their bytecode is JITed (use a register to check if memory is within the allowed bounds)

+### Protocol Operations